naiquevin/blog-src/content/my-first-website-launched-and-i-am-so-excited.md

 Title: My first website goes live..and I am so excited!
 Author: Vineet Naik
 Date: 2009-05-28 16:53:18
-Tags: social networking, noise ok please, musician community, web development
+Tags: web development, music
 Category: projects
 Summary:
 Status: published

 _Note: This post exists for historical reasons!
 The website I had built is no longer up and I gave up the domain name.
 I may have lost